floodlight/loxigen/README.md

 LoxiGen is a tool that generates OpenFlow protocol libraries for a number of languages.
 It is composed of a frontend that parses wire protocol descriptions and a backend for each supported language (currently C, Python, and Java, with an auto-generated wireshark dissector in Lua on the way).

-LoxiGen currently supports OpenFlow Versions **1.0**, **1.1**, **1.2**, and **1.3.1**.
-Versions 1.0
+LoxiGen currently supports OpenFlow Versions **1.0**, **1.1**, **1.2**, and **1.3.1**, **1.4.1**, and **1.5.1**.
-and 1.3.1 are actively used in production.
+Versions 1.0, 1.3.1 and 1.4.1 are actively used in production.
 Support for versions 1.1 and 1.2 is considered experimental.
+Support for **1.5.1** is currently experimental and limited to the Java backend.

 Loxigen is free and open source software.
 The Loxigen tool itself is licensed under the [Eclipse Public License,  version 1.0](http://www.eclipse.org/legal/epl-v10.html) (EPL), with an exception allowing for the distribution of the generated artifacts under terms of your choice (copyright notices must be retained, see the [loxigen.py](loxigen.py) header for details.)